 ”Add all initial theme files” as my message, but you could write whatever makes sense here for you.
 Often for the first commit, I’ve seen the message

 ”Initial commit”.
 The commit message is something that will tell you what changes you made at this particular snapshot in time.
-I've included some best practices for commit messages at the end of this article.
+I've included some best practices for commit messages at the end of this chapter.

 If you’re using GitHub Desktop, you can write your commit message in the Summary input on the left-hand of the app, and commit all the files you want to add to master (checked off files) by clicking the Commit to master button after you’ve typed a commit message.